Equity, Diversity, & Inclusion

 NCSEA’s Long-term Commitment to ED&I

 NCSEA celebrates diversity in the clean energy industry and beyond.
-Further, we believe that elevating the accomplishments of leaders from all backgrounds should not be limited to one group or month of the year as a part of our ongoing efforts to elevate ED&I in all aspects of our work.
+Each year, NCSEA recognizes prominent clean energy professionals through our social media pages like Instagram and as a part of an ongoing blog series.
+Our blog regularly features diverse leaders advancing the clean energy landscape in research, community solar, within communities, and at the federal level.
+Further, NCSEA believes that recognizing the accomplishments of diverse leaders should not be limited to one group or month of the year.
 Spurred by this belief, our organization has kicked off a larger effort to celebrate diversity in clean energy throughout the entire year.
-This campaign recognizes the journeys and accomplishments of individuals of all abilities, races, ages, cultures, religions, genders, and any other form of self-identification.
+This campaign will recognize individuals from all abilities, ages, cultures, religions, genders, and any other form of self-identification.

 In recent years, NCSEA has made an intentional effort to recruit a diverse workforce representative of the communities served by the energy economy in North Carolina.This increasingly diverse workforce has led to more inclusive and creative decision-making, while also expanding our external network of stakeholders.